 Please note that eligibility under the Plan also is subject to any further requirements and limitations in the applicable collective bargaining agreement or other participation agreement.
-Whenever the coverage language in the applicable collective bargaining agreement or other participation agreement is inconsistent with the language in this document, the language in the applicable collective bargaining agreement or participation agreement or participation agreement or participation agreement or participation agreement will prevail, if language has been accepted by the Fund.
+Whenever the coverage language in the applicable collective bargaining agreement or other participation agreement is inconsistent with the language in this document, the language in the applicable collective bargaining agreement or participation agreement will prevail, if language has been accepted by the Fund.